TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/FilesProcessor.rst

 The Fluid template
 ------------------

-Then iterate over the files in the Fluid template:
+Then iterate over the files in the :ref:`Fluid <t3coreapi:fluid>` template:

 ..  include:: /CodeSnippets/DataProcessing/Template/DataProcFiles.rst.txt